 In today’s lesson, we’re going to focus on three words that need the subjunctive:

-Words that need the subjunctive in Italian
+What are the words that need the subjunctive in Italian?

 - Qualunque o qualsiasi: whichever